 A few others today are still like these women — and some of them now engage in this project.

-We attempt to walk in the footsteps of Transylvanian women of the past, and we name the fabrics we create in their spirit Pál Berta.
+We attempt to walk in the footsteps of Transylvanian women of the past, and we name the project we work on, and the fabrics we create in their spirit Pál Berta.
+To each individual piece of fabric we give the name of a Transylvanian woman or man.
 We use natural wool and linen fibers, coloured with organic plants, all gathered by hand from the uniquely rich and biodiverse pastures and gardens of our Transylvania.

 The Pál Berta project seeks to empower those wishing to earn a living by creating circular, unique and beautiful fabrics.
 The project also seeks providing these fabrics to those who value circularity, sustainability, uniqueness and beauty in their everyday lives – and who wish to contribute to the empowerment of the creators of these wonderful fabrics.

 You’ll find our artisan fabrics in our shop.